Background pattern

 Rare (may affect up to 1 in 1,000 people)

-• sudden swelling of soft body tissues (such as the throat or tongue), difficulty breathing and/or itching and skin rash, often as an allergic reaction (angioedema).
+• sudden swelling of the soft tissues of the body (such as the throat or tongue), difficulty breathing and/or itching and skin rash, often as an allergic reaction (angioedema).

-• priapism (unwanted, prolonged, and painful erection that requires immediate medical treatment),
+• priapism (undesired, prolonged, and painful erection that requires immediate medical treatment),

 • skin rash, inflammation, and blisters on the skin and/or mucous membranes of the lips, eyes, mouth, nasal passages, or genitals (Stevens-Johnson syndrome).